NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

  - Meet with customer and get more customer feedback.
  - Make sure forward progress is occuring towards what the customer wants.
  - Make sure all team members are contributing.
+ - Each person should:
+   - Author at least one pull request with non-test changes.
+   - Author at least one pull request that creates or updates a test.
+   - Review at least one pull request.

 # Week 7: